Frequently Asked Questions About Orientation for First-Year Students

 2. Is testing required?
 How do I know if I will need to take the English and Math placement tests?

 For questions about testing, please call the Learning Support & Testing Center at (951) 785-2453.

 The need for placement testing is based on SAT/ACT scores, AP test results, and /or previous college-level English and/or Math.

-Any student may choose to initially enroll in the lowest level of pre-foundational English (ENGL 001) or Mathematics (MATH006) without taking any placement tests.
+Any student may choose to initially enroll in the lowest level of basic skills English (ENGL 001) or Mathematics (MATH006) without taking any placement tests.